tinacms/tina.io/content/docs/concepts/forms.md

   )
 }
 ```
-<tip>Update react-tinacms version:0.9.0: The previous hook `useCMSForm` used to create custom forms is now the same as `useLocalForm`</tip>
+> Update react-tinacms version:0.9.0: The previous hook `useCMSForm` used to create custom forms is now the same as `useLocalForm`